DanMcInerney/icebreaker/README.md

   * Exploits DNS to trick AD computers into sending their users' passwords to you

 ## Technical Details
-All NetNTLMv2 hashes which are captures in the techniques below are autocracked with JohnTheRipper and an AD-specific password list of 1 million in length.
+All NetNTLMv2 hashes which are captured in the techniques below are autocracked with JohnTheRipper and an AD-specific password list of 1 million in length.

 * Reverse bruteforce
   * Uses rpcclient to find hosts that accept null SMB sessions